red-co/llms_refusal/README.md

 |4|raw|23/30|18/30|

 These are my test results,
-Interpretation: turn 1, heretic rated himself 20/30 for following instructions, raw rated him 10/30, and human rated him 13/30.
+Interpretation: turn 1, heretic rated himself 20/30 for following instructions, raw rated heretic 10/30, and human rated heretic 13/30.

 I performed human ratings on turn1 and turn.